-If you’re having trouble deciding what time your Ceremony should start, stop right there and read THIS BLOG POST!
+If you’re having trouble deciding what time your Ceremony should start, stop and read THIS BLOG POST!

 During the Ceremony, it’s up to YOU to decide the order of the events.
 There’s no rule book, so be creative and don’t feel like you need to stick to any traditions that don’t feel right.

 After the Ceremony, it’s best to head straight into family portraits.
 I always ask for a list of family group combinations, so I can simply call out the first names of the people in each group.
-It works like a charm!
+Super easy.